railwayapp/docs/src/pages/develop/projects.md

 There are three scopes for project members

 - Owner: full administration of the project
-- Editor: adminstration and can make deployments to the project, sans the ability to remove the Owner from the project
+- Editor: administration and can make deployments to the project, sans the ability to remove the Owner from the project
 - Viewer: Read only access to the project.
 Viewers can not make deploys or see environment variables.

 Only project owners are charged for project usage.